DR.

 Side-by-side comparison: lab “normal” range vs. clinical optimal range for 6 cardiometabolic biomarkers (fasting glucose, insulin, HbA1c, cholesterol/ApoB, vitamin D, hs-CRP).
 The lab range was calibrated for the average of the population — which is falling ill.
 The optimal range is built from centenarians, athletes, and long-lived populations.

-When someone enters the program, the first thing we do is build an expanded panel.
-It is not “many more tests for many more tests” — it is the reading of the set that matters.
+When someone arrives at my consult, the first thing I do is build an expanded panel.
+It is not “many more tests for many more tests” — it is the reading of the set that matters, and that reading is what I do personally.

-The Plenya Score consolidates more than 800 items — history, symptoms, habits, medications, labs.
+The score I work with consolidates more than 800 items — history, symptoms, habits, medications, labs.
 Each one weighed, cross-referenced, read in context.
 The result is not a page of numbers: it is a single score and a map of what is well, what is on margin, and what needs intervention now.

 The practical difference: you leave knowing what trajectory you are on.
-Not “all normal,” not “all sick.”
-The exact point at which your body is, with the precision needed to decide what to do.
+Not "all normal," not "all sick."
+That exact point — that precision — is what changes the conversation.

 What changes in follow-up